 Always remember to keep your pins upbeat with an exquisite keyword-rich description and multiple images for wider exposure on Pinterest.

-Hopefully some of these visitors will click on your ads and you will make money.
-Find out the best locations on your site to place adsense.
+Hopefully, some of these visitors will click on your ads and you will make money.
+Find out the best locations on your site to place Adsense.

-Every site is different but on the header, underneath your main headline and at the bottom (end of article) are popular places to add your adds.
+Every site is different but on the header, underneath your main headline and at the bottom (end of the article) are popular places to add your adds.

 Nowadays most ad networks will test the best locations automatically, so you don’t need to guess where to place ads on your site/blog.